 - All carpool spaces in the regular parking lot are open for general parking.

 - We have opened four additional general parking spaces in the main lot.

-To provide a safe work zone during the construction of the detour road, we have removed one of two bus shelters on the north side of the bus loop.
+- We have removed one of two bus shelters on the north side of the bus loop.

 As part of this work, we have also blocked off an area north of Rutherford Road across from the station.

 - The crosswalk at the bus loop entrance has been removed until the grade separation is complete.
 You can safely cross Rutherford Road at Barhill Road/Westburne Drive or at Peter Rupert Avenue/Confederation Parkway.

 - The York Region Transit bus stop on the north side of Rutherford Road serving routes 85/85C and 87 has been removed.
 You can board these buses one block east at Barhill Road.

 - Access to the path from Rutherford Road to Lauderdale Drive has closed at Rutherford.
 If you walk to the GO from north-east of the station, you can use Peter Rupert Avenue to access Rutherford Road instead of this path.

 We understand that these changes will make finding parking at Rutherford challenging for some of you.
 Here are some alternatives on how you can get to Rutherford GO apart from driving and parking alone.
 Learn about your walking, transit, cycling or carpooling options during construction.

 Find your home “zone” then zoom in for more detailed information.